Your configs deserve

 Git isn't a config registry

 Git versions files.
-Configs need runtime fetching, label-based promotion, format conversion, and multi-environment support.
-A git commit can't do that.
+Configs need runtime fetching, label-based promotion, and format conversion.
+And secrets committed to git are secrets leaked forever.

 A database table isn't a product